Bulgarian leaders appeal for public calm after bank runs

 "The currency board is unshakeable," Plevneliev said on Sunday, adding it would remain till Bulgaria joins the eurozone.

-Another factor in Bulgaria's favor is the fact that about two thirds of its banks are now foreign-owned and can call on help from parent banks abroad if necessary.
+Another factor in Bulgaria's favour is the fact that about two thirds of its banks are now foreign-owned and can call on help from parent banks abroad if necessary.